On the Road: Grand Junction, Colorado. And the Odds Are...

 A note about the McCain campaign.
 We are working as hard as we can to cover the Republican side of the ground game everywhere we go.
 We always go to their offices and look for volunteers, organizers, anyone who can tell us what is happening on the ground.
 But in Colorado on Saturday and Sunday, we found every office but the Cortez office closed.
 The Durango office was closed on Saturday.
 The Grand Junction office was closed on Sunday.
 In Glenwood Springs, Eagle, and Dillon -- where we stopped in at busy Obama offices -- McCain and/or Republican Party offices were either closed or nonexistent.

 What we believe is happening here is that the McCain campaign is relying on its highly microtargeted phone calling to run its ground operation on the Western Slope, and that toward the end it will beef up its western ground staff in must-win Colorado.
 We also infer that the McCain camp is skeptical of Obama's ability to improve on past Democratic performance on the Western Slope, otherwise they'd be working harder.
+We expect to see more action today and tomorrow along the Front Range.

 No comments: